Developing tomorrow’s leaders

 The LCV program gives students a set of tools to apply in all aspects of their lives, and acts as a conduit for engagement in service projects, athletics, co-curriculars, and the Round Square program.
 “Our goal is to enable each of our students to develop their individual potential as self-confident and ethical leaders who are innovative, inspiring and committed, and who are positioned to make a difference in whatever endeavours they choose to pursue in the future,” says O’Grady.

 The school’s reputation for leadership is well-founded: its graduates include many leading artists, CEOs, athletes and even royalty.
-LCS graduates receive offers of admission to outstanding post-secondary institutions around the world – the 102 members of the Class of 2016 received University/College offers with scholarship offers totaling $1,281,250.
+LCS graduates receive offers of admission to outstanding post-secondary institutions around the world -- last year, 81% of the Class of 2017 received scholarship offers worth a total of $1.4M.

 With a majority of students boarding on campus, and day students often choosing to stay on campus into the evening hours, Lakefield College School provides an environment that maximizes learning opportunities, and allows students to make the most of them.